 In October 2016, the FASB issued ASU 2016-17, Consolidation (Topic 810): Interests Held through Related Parties that are Under Common Control.
 ASU 2016-17 changes how a reporting entity considers indirect interests held by related parties under common control when evaluating whether it is the primary beneficiary of a variable interest entity ("VIE").
 ASU 2016-17 is effective on a retrospective basis for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2016, with early adoption permitted.
-The Company is currently evaluating the potential effects of adopting the provisions of ASU 2016-17.
+The adoption of the provisions of ASU 2016-17 is not expected to have a material impact on the Company's consolidated financial position or results of operations.

 In October 2016, the FASB issued ASU 2016-16, Income Taxes (Topic 740): Intra-Entity Transfers of Assets Other Than Inventory.
 Currently, U.S. GAAP prohibits recognizing current and deferred income tax consequences for an intra-entity asset transfer until the asset has been sold to an outside party.
 ASU 2016-16 states that an entity should recognize the income tax consequences of an intra-entity transfer of an asset other than inventory when the transfer occurs.
 The new standard is effective for public companies in fiscal years beginning after December 15, 2017.
 Early adoption is permitted.
 The amendments should be applied on a modified retrospective basis through a cumulative-effect adjustment directly to retained earnings as of the beginning of the period of adoption.
 The Company is currently evaluating the potential effects of adopting the provisions of ASU 2016-16.